-1 Basically, a workflow construct consists of a set of dependent activities that are represented in a connected subgraph of the to determine which workflow construct should be best matched to which topology of the underlying Grid.
-Even though numerous tools have been developed for constructing and executing scientific workflows in the Grid, such as [12, 25, 28, 37], there is a lack of tools that support the performance monitoring and analysis of such flexible scientific workflows in the Grid.
-Most existing work concentrates on developing QoS (Quality of Service) models of business workflows and Web services [2, 10, 24, 33], however, few tools have been developed to support scientists to monitor and analyze the performance of their workflows in the Grid.
+workflow mostly fits to only a particular configuration of the underlying Grid systems, and (ii) the available resources allocated for a scientific experiment and their configuration in the Grid are changed each execution.
+This requirement is a challenge to the workflow composition and the workflow scheduler because normally they focus on composing and constructing a particular workflow with respect to available resources, and on mapping that workflow into the available resources.
+It is also a challenge to the performance monitoring and analysis of the workflows because very often clients of the performance analysis service (e.g., users and scheduling systems) want to compare the performance of different workflow constructs with respect to the resources allocated in order to determine which workflow construct should be best matched to which topology of the underlying Grid.
+Even though numerous tools have been developed for constructing and executing scientific workflows in the Grid, such as [31, 29, 39, 17], there is a lack of tools that support the performance monitoring and analysis of such flexible scientific workflows in the Grid.
+Most existing work concentrates on developing QoS (Quality of Service) models of business workflows and Web services [28, 16, 35, 8], however, few tools have been developed to support scientists to monitor and analyze the performance of their workflows in the Grid.

 Because of the dynamics of the Grid, the performance monitoring and analysis of workflow-based applications (WFAs) has to be carried out in online manner.
-Firstly, as a workflow (WF) is executed spanning distributed organizations in the Grid, in monitoring and analyzing the performance of the workflow, we need to collect and process a variety of types of data relevant to the performance of the WFs, for example execution status of WFs from workflow management systems (WfMS), monitoring data of resources on which WF activities are executed, and performance measurements of code regions of invoked applications of workflow activities.
+Firstly, as a workflow (WF) is executed spanning on distributed organizations in the Grid, in monitoring and analyzing the performance of the workflow, we need to collect and process a variety of types of data relevant to the performance of the WFs, for example execution status of WFs from workflow management systems (WfMS), monitoring data of resources on which WF activities are executed, and performance measurements of code regions of invoked applications of workflow activities.
 These relevant data are not only provided by many sources but they are also diverse and distributed.
-The performance monitoring and analysis service, therefore, needs the support from the monitoring middleware in order to obtain, gather, and utilize that diverse data in a unified way.
-Secondly, to fully understand the performance of a workflow, we need monitoring and performance data of the workflow that are measured at many levels of detail, such as at the whole workflow, activity and code region level.
+The performance monitoring and analysis service therefore needs the support from the monitoring middleware in order to obtain, gather, and utilize that diverse data in a unified way.
+Secondly, to fully understand the performance of a workflow, we need monitoring and performance data of the workflow that are measured at many levels of detail, such as at the whole-workflow, activity and code region level.
 Without the instrumentation of code regions of workflow activities, we are only able to monitor at the level of activity, thus significantly reducing the ability to detect and correlate performance problems.
 Most existing WF monitoring tools are limited to the activity level.